Make AI more responsible!

 A GPAI model is deemed a systemic risk if it demonstrates “high capabilities”, i.e. the cumulative amount of the computing power used for its training is above 10^25 floating point operations per second (FLOPS).

-Additionally, the European Commission may designate a GPAI model as having systemic risk based on various factors, such as the model's complexity of parameters, its input/output modalities, or its reach among businesses and consumers (refer to Annex IXc of the AI Act).
+Additionally, the European Commission may designate a GPAI model as having systemic risk based on various factors, such as the model's complexity of parameters, its input/output modalities, or its reach among businesses and consumers (refer to Annex XIII of the AI Act).

 Can a GPAI model provider avoid the systemic risk class?